dexidp/dex/Documentation/kubernetes.md

 2. Spin up a Kubernetes cluster with the appropriate flags and CA volume mount.
 3. Create secrets for TLS and for your [GitHub OAuth2 client credentials][github-oauth2].
 4. Deploy dex.
-5. Create and assign 'dex' cluster role to dex service account ([to enable dex to manage its CRDs, if RBAC authorization is used](https://github.com/dexidp/dex/blob/master/Documentation/storage.md#kubernetes-custom-resource-definitions-crds)).

 ### Generate TLS assets